In this episode, I talk with Chris Manual, a senior lead instructor with The Princeton Review, where he has been teaching for 11 years.

 - help medical schools to find the best candidates

 Must-have MCAT prep tips for premed students:

 - Do not be a science major unless you truly love science.
 Major in something you truly love to get a higher GPA.

 - Volunteer somewhere consistently throughout your academic career.

-- When writing your personal statement, think of it as a touching off-point for what you want to discuss during interview.
+- When writing your personal statement, think of it as a jumping-off point for what you want to discuss during your medical school interviews.